innovadis/TimberLogger/README.md

 ### Generate API key
 To get an API key, just create a new app.
 Under *Language Type* and *Platform Type*, select _Other_.
 You will now get a page that contains your API key.

+## Install package
+Run the following command in your project root: `dotnet add package TimberLogger`

 ### Add provider to project
 Instantiate the provider with your API key: